The original, independent guide to Lisbon

 Sights of Alfama include:

-Saint Luzia View point has great views over Alfama and is a good place to drink a coffee.
+• Saint Luzia Viewpoint has outstanding views over Alfama and is an excellent place to drink a coffee.

 The afternoon of the Lisbon 1 day itinerary is spent in the Belem district, which is situated to the west of Lisbon.
 Belem is a pretty district of open grand monuments and carefully maintain parks that sits along the banks of the Rio Tejo.

 Lisbon suspension bridge close to Belem